One of Us (Agents of S.H.I.E.L.D.): Plot

-Coulson and Agent Bobbi Morse investigate Angar’s breakout, and track Cal and his team to Manitowoc, Wisconsin, where Coulson was born.
-At the local football stadium, Angar has induced catatonia in many local high school students, and Cal’s team are standing watch over them, waiting for Coulson to arrive.
-Coulson calls May for backup, and rather than interfere in Garner’s session with Skye, which is taking place in the cage on S.H.I.E.L.D.’s plane, May flies straight to Manitowoc with Skye and Garner on board.
+Coulson and Agent Bobbi Morse investigate Angar's breakout, and track Cal and his team to Manitowoc, Wisconsin, where Coulson was born.
+At the local football stadium, Angar has induced catatonia in many local high school students, and Cal's team are standing watch over them, waiting for Coulson to arrive.
+Coulson calls May for backup, and rather than interfere in Garner's session with Skye, which is taking place in the cage on S.H.I.E.L.D.'s plane, May flies straight to Manitowoc with Skye and Garner on board.
 Coulson confronts Cal on the field as May arrives.
-When Cal sees Skye in S.H.I.E.L.D.’s clutches (May holds a gun to her) he points out how terribly S.H.I.E.L.D. treats Gifted people.
+When Cal sees Skye in S.H.I.E.L.D.'s clutches (May holds a gun to her) he points out how terribly S.H.I.E.L.D. treats Gifted people.
 Before he can do anything, however, Gordon teleports into the stadium and takes Cal away.

-Coulson, Morse, and May subdue the rest of Cal’s team, but as Skye witnesses the brutality S.H.I.E.L.D. uses against them, she loses control of her abilities again.
+Coulson, Morse, and May subdue the rest of Cal's team, but as Skye witnesses the brutality S.H.I.E.L.D. uses against them, she loses control of her abilities again.
 As the stadium shakes, she tries to push her emotions aside as May has taught her, and as the shaking stops, she falls unconscious.
 Upon waking up, she learns that she had just directed her abilities inwards, causing hairline fractures up her arms.
-Garner recommends that Skye leave S.H.I.E.L.D. altogether, and notes to May that S.H.I.E.L.D. really hasn’t changed, as she said it had, turning down an offer to stay on and consult.
-Meanwhile, Agent Mack takes Lance Hunter as a prisoner to “the real S.H.I.E.L.D.”, an organization that he and Morse are secretly working for.
+Garner recommends that Skye leave S.H.I.E.L.D. altogether, and notes to May that S.H.I.E.L.D. really hasn't changed, as she said it had, turning down an offer to stay on and consult.
+Meanwhile, Agent Alphonso "Mack" Mackenzie takes Lance Hunter as a prisoner to "the real S.H.I.E.L.D.", an organization that he and Morse are secretly working for.

 In an end tag, Cal is enraged that Gordon didn't take Skye, who he feels should be saved from S.H.I.E.L.D.
 Gordon taunts Cal about being a "science experiment", rather than being born with his gifts like himself and Skye.
 Cal then goes to learn his fate from Gordon's superiors.